MinaProtocol/mina/frontend/website/docs/my-first-transaction.md

     $ coda daemon -peer strawberry-milkshake.o1test.net:8303

 The host and port specified above refer to the seed peer address - this is the initial peer we will connect to on the network.
 Since Coda is a [peer-to-peer](../glossary/#peer-to-peer) protocol, there is no single centralized server we rely on.
+If you forwarded custom ports (other than 8302 for TCP), you'll need to pass an extra flag to the above command: `-external-port <custom-TCP-port>`.

 !!!note
     The daemon process needs to be running whenever you issue commands from `coda client`, so make sure you don't kill it by accident.